sav-che/TL-2/Authors/Ade, Alfred {std. Ade}.md

-> [!cite] BHL link: this entry starts at [page 28](https://www.biodiversitylibrary.org/item/103858#page/40/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 28](https://www.biodiversitylibrary.org/page/33264717) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ade, Alfred (1876-1968), German amateur botanist, born in Sarbogard in Hungary, educated in München at the Max-Gymnasium (1887-1893), at the Veterinarian college in München; district veterinarian at Brückenau from 1912, later idem at Gemünden a.
 Main, Dr. h.c.
-University of Würzburg 1951. (*Ade*).
+University of Würzburg 1951.
+**Abbreviated name**: *Ade*

 #### Herbarium and types